collective/collective.ckeditor/README.rst

 Introduction
 ============

-This addon is a ckeditor_ integration for Plone.
-This release includes ckeditor_ version 4.20.2.
+This addon is a CKEditor_ integration for Plone.
+This release includes the last open source version of `CKEditor 4`_ : 4.22.1.

 .. contents::